GoogleChrome/web.dev/src/site/content/en/blog/trust-tokens/index.md

 combined to identify you as an individual.
 {% endAside %}

-The API must preserve privacy while also enabling trust to be propagated across sites without individual user tracking.
+The API must preserve privacy, enabling trust to be propagated across sites without individual user tracking.

 ## What's in the Trust Tokens proposal?